kairosity/mp3-snapathon/README.md

 ## Shoot, Compete, Rate, Repeat!
 ## Code Institute Milestone Project 3

 Snapathon seeks to gamify photography.
-It is a photo-sharing application that enhances the user experience with competition.
+It is a community-led photo-sharing application that enhances the user experience with friendly competition.
+Users register accounts and then they enter one competition a week on a particular theme.
+Every user that enters also has one vote to cast for a photo (not theirs).

 # Table of Contents